 Measure #2158 was first endorsed in December 2013.
 The Committee agreed that this measure addresses an important area of measurement given rising Medicare expenditures.
-While the Committee was generally supportive of the reliability and validity of the measure, they did question the testing of the risk adjustment model, specifically the need to include social risk factors.
-Committee members discussed the developer's choice to initially test only two sociodemographic variables - race (i.e., nonblack and black) and income-to-poverty ratio at the five digit zip code level.
+While the Committee generally supported the reliability and validity of the measure, they did question the testing of the risk-adjustment model, specifically the need to include social risk factors.
+Committee members discussed the developer's choice to initially test only two sociodemographic variables-race (i.e., non-black and black) and income-to-poverty ratio at the five-digit zip code level.
 Committee members noted that race should not be used as a proxy for socioecomonic status per guidance from NQF's Disparities Standing Committee.
-Some Committee members stated that the income-to-poverty ratio at the five digit zip code level is not a precise enough measure to accurately represent an individual patient's socioeconomic status and therefore may not be appropriate for testing.
-In response to this concern, the developer presented information on additional risk adjustment testing examining the effect of dual eligiblity for Medicare and Medicaid status on measure scores.
-Results from this additional testing indicated the inclusion of the dual eligible status did not result in a significant change in measure scores for the majority of providers.
-The Committee strongly urged the developer to continue testing additional variables within the risk adjustment approach.
-The Committee agreed the measure is feasible and widely used, but suggested developers share more detailed information with providers in their measure summary reports (e.g., utilization rates by major diagnostic categories) as a way to help direct improvement efforts.
+Some Committee members stated that the income-to-poverty ratio at the five-digit zip code level is not precise enough to accurately represent an individual patient's socioeconomic status and therefore may not be appropriate for testing.
+In response to this concern, the developer presented information on additional risk-adjustment testing examining the effect of dual eligiblity for Medicare and Medicaid status on measure scores.
+Results from this additional testing indicated that the inclusion of the dual eligible status did not result in a significant change in measure scores for the majority of providers.
+The Committee strongly urged the developer to continue testing additional variables within the risk-adjustment approach.

+The Committee agreed that the measure is feasible and widely used, but suggested that developers share more detailed information with providers in their measure summary reports (e.g., utilization rates by major diagnostic categories) as a way to help direct improvement efforts.
 However, the Committee noted that the measure is only endorsed at the facility level of analysis and cautioned that its use in clinician-level programs like the Merit-Based Incentive Payment System (MIPS) is not endorsed.
-The Committee encouraged CMS to test the measure at the clinician level of analysis and bring the additional testing back for the Committee's review.
-Ultimately, the Committee agreed the measure met the NQF criteria, and recommended #2158 for continued endorsement.
+The Committee encouraged CMS to test the measure at the clinician level of analysis and bring the additional testing back for the Committee's review in the future.
+Ultimately, the Committee agreed that the measure met the NQF criteria and recommended NQF #2158 for continued endorsement.
+The CSAC ratified the endorsement.